heyitsmebev/Sellers-Planner/README.md

  8. ➤ [Wireframe](#wireframe)

 ## About The Project
-This project was designed with mobile-first in mind.
-I wanted to create an application that can help improve people's mood by tracking their daily thoughts.
+This application helps to estimate the profitablity of a product to help you make better decision for your business.

 ## Overview
-In this project, the user will create a journal entry by submitting a form with their daily thoughts and affirmations.
+This application helps to estimate the profitablity of a product to help you make better decision for your business

 ## The Objective
-A user will get to track their daily journals with the mission that this could help improve a user's mood.
+A user will get to track their product profitablity with the mission that this could help improve a sellers success.

 ## Technologies Used
 ![javascript](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)